BobHerold/RosieOdenkirk/README.md

 We have preinstalled all of the tools you need to get started.

-Rosie Resume Mini-Project created using HTML, CSS and JQuery.
+Rosie Resume Mini-Project created using HTML, CSS.